CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_dump_local.rst

 """"""""""""""""""""""""""

 The different data columns in a dump local file must be mapped to corresponding :ref:`bond properties <scene_objects.bonds>` within OVITO during file import.
-Since OVITO cannot guess the right mapping automatically in allmost all cases (because file columns have user-defined names), you usually have to specify the correct mapping by hand in the following dialog displayed by the file reader:
+Since OVITO cannot guess the right mapping automatically in almost all cases (because file columns have user-defined names), you usually have to specify the correct mapping by hand in the following dialog displayed by the file reader:

 .. image:: /images/io/lammps_dump_local_reader_mapping_dialog.*